DemonUSR/google-sheet-2-form-simple-quiz-/README.md

-# google-sheet-2-form-simple-quiz-
 These was a AppScript code for creating new simple quiz form from current active sheet.

-# Attention
-- creating form from ACTIVE SHEET not full spreadsheet
-- only adds quiz question ( required mode )
-- any other changes you should make manually in form

 # How you should use
 1. Download Sample Sheet to know the format